Greater Swiss Mountain Dog

 A regular brush will keep the coat in good condition and remove dead hairs.

-The Greater Swiss Mountain Dog suffers very few ailments for such a large breed, however Canine Hip Dysplasia and Gastric Torsion are more common.
+These dogs suffer very few ailments for such a large breed, although Canine Hip Dysplasia and Gastric Torsion are possibilities.

 - Status: Common